.png)

 The Lac d'Annecy Setting and What It Means for a Meal

 Duingt itself is a small commune of fewer than a thousand residents, positioned at the narrow point where the lake pinches between the Roc de Chère nature reserve to the north and the Château de Duingt on its small promontory to the south.
 The village draws visitors in summer for watersports and walking, and the restaurant trade here follows seasonal rhythms more sharply than in Annecy town.
-Timing a visit for the summer and early autumn months, when lake light is strongest and the alpine produce season is at its height, is the obvious approach for anyone making the trip specifically to eat well.
+Timing a visit for the summer and early autumn months, when lake light is strongest and the alpine produce season is at its height, works well for anyone making the trip specifically to eat well.

 How Comptoir du Lac Sits in the Regional Dining Picture